-Memory protect W signal SRWD bit Mode Write protection of the status register Protected area1 Unprotected area1 1 0 Software protected (SPM) Status register is writable (if the WREN) instruction has set the WEL bit).
+Write protection of the ory protect ₩ signal SRWD bit Mode status register Protected area Unprotected area 1 0 , Status register is writable (if the WREN) instruction has set the WEL bit).
 The values in the BP1 and BP0 bits can be changed.
-Write protected Ready to accept Write instructions 0 0 1 1 0 1 Hardware protected (HPM) Status register is hardware write protected.
+Ready to accept Write instructions 0 0 1 1 0 1 Hardware protected (HPM) Status register is hardware write protected.
 The values in the BP1 and BP0 bits cannot be changed.
 Write protected Ready to accept Write instructions